ObjectivePathology/zif/README.md

 - Tile size must be a multiple of 16 as per the TIFF 6.0 specification Section 15.

 ### Baseline Specification
+* Only tiled, 8-bit, 3-channel, interleaved RGB images are supported;
 * Image Directory IFD 2 + is:
   * If IFDs are halving in size (pixels rounded up, contents precisely half, left/top aligned), multiresolution
   * If all IFD's same size, time series